kiwigrid/k8s-sidecar/README.md

 ## Health Endpoint

 The sidecar provides a health endpoint at `/healthz` on port `8080` (or as configured by `HEALTH_PORT`) that can be used for Kubernetes readiness and liveness probes.
+The endpoint is compatible with both IPv4 and IPv6 (dual-stack).

 ### Readiness Probe